 The Organization places its cash and equivalents in high quality financial institutions and, from time to time, cash balances may be in excess of the FDIC insurance limits.
 Management believes that credit risk related to cash balances and investments are minimal.
-As of December 31, 2016 and 2015, the organization had balances in excess of FDIC insured limits of \$0 and \$4,079, respectively.
+The Organization has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk on cash and cash equivalents.